OWASP/owasp-mastg/tests-beta/android/MASVS-CRYPTO/MASTG-TEST-0208.md

 ## Overview

 In this test case, we will look for the use inappropriate key sizes in Android apps.
-To do this, we need to focus on the cryptographic frameworks and libraries that are available in Android and the methods that are used to generate cryptographic keys.
+To do this, we need to focus on the cryptographic frameworks and libraries that are available in Android and the methods that are used to generate, inspect and manage cryptographic keys.

-In Android the class `KeyGenerator` is able to create keys for different [encryption algorithms](https://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html#KeyGenerator).

-There are a variety of different [KeyGenerator.init()](https://developer.android.com/reference/javax/crypto/KeyGenerator#public-methods) methods to initialise the key generation, where some require random bytes.
-The entropy of these random bytes will rely on the `SecureRandom` implementation in the available security provider, otherwise a system-provided source of randomness will be used.

-During the key generation you can select outdated encryption algorithms or insufficient key lengths and this is what we'll focus on in this test.
+The Java Cryptography Architecture (JCA) provides foundational classes for key generation which are often used directly when portability or compatibility with older systems is a concern.

+- **`KeyGenerator`**: The [`KeyGenerator`](https://developer.android.com/reference/javax/crypto/KeyGenerator) class is used to generate symmetric keys including AES, DES, ChaCha20 or Blowfish, as well as various HMAC keys.
+The key size can be specified using the [`init(int keysize)`](https://developer.android.com/reference/javax/crypto/KeyGenerator#init(int)) method.
+- **`KeyPairGenerator`**: The [`KeyPairGenerator`](https://developer.android.com/reference/java/security/KeyPairGenerator) class is used for generating key pairs for asymmetric encryption (e.g., RSA, EC).
+The key size can be specified using the [`initialize(int keysize)`](https://developer.android.com/reference/java/security/KeyPairGenerator#initialize(int)) method.

+For more information you can consult the MASTG section about ["Key Generation"](../../../../Document/0x05e-Testing-Cryptography.md#key-generation).

 ## Steps